-Payoneer is a financial services company that offers a range of payment and banking solutions, including international money transfers, online payments, and prepaid debit cards.
-The fees associated with Payoneer’s services will depend on the specific product or service you are using and your location.
+Payoneer is a financial services company that provides payment and banking solutions, including international money transfers, online payments, and prepaid debit cards.
+Payoneer fees associated with Payoneer’s services will depend on the specific product or service you are using and your location.

 Here are some examples of fees that you may encounter when using Payoneer:

 - Transfer fees: Payoneer charges a fee for international money transfers, which will vary based on the country you are sending money to and the amount you are transferring.
 For example, as of 2021, Payoneer’s fees for transferring money from the US to other countries range from 0.5% to 2.5% of the transfer amount, with a minimum fee of $2.50 and a maximum fee of $40.